 Report from the press box at Wembley Stadium, interview club executives, visit some of Europe’s finest football stadia, report on professional county cricket, produce your own website, sports TV episode or series of investigative sports articles – all while learning the latest techniques in digital, video and broadcast production sports journalism and studying for UK journalism’s gold standard qualification, the NCTJ Diploma.

-In the first year – the foundation year – you will study five modules: a module about the foundations of humanities, journalism and media theory, an essential study skills module, a foundation project module, practical numeracy skills, and a multimedia communications module or a new century module depending on your degree choice.
+In the foundation year you will study five modules: a module about the foundations of humanities, journalism and media theory, an essential study skills module, a foundation project module, practical numeracy skills, and a multimedia communications module or a new century module depending on your degree choice.
 After completion of this foundation year, you will then move onto the Sports Journalism honours degree course.

-In your final year, you can have your sports content published by the Sunderland Echo each week for an entire semester, and go on work placement – putting what you’ve learnt into practice and also building crucial workplace relationships.
+In your final year, you can have your sports content published by JPI Media each week for an entire semester, and go on work placement – putting what you’ve learnt into practice and also building crucial workplace relationships.
 You’ll undertake a practical project, which will add significantly to the portfolio of work you can present to prospective employers.

 Teaching methods include lectures, demonstrations, seminars, workshops, group projects and practical skills work.
 All our teaching staff have worked as journalists and have strong links with regional employers and industry organisations.
 We also invite experienced industry professionals to carry out regular guest lectures and classes.